RMPlib/RMPlib/README.md

 # RMPlib

-This repository contains a library of benchmarks for the Role Mining Problem.
+This repository contains a library of benchmarks for the Role Mining Problem (RMP).

-RMPlib contains synthetic and real-world benchmark instances.
+_RMPlib_ contains synthetic and real-world benchmark instances.

 The provision of further benchmark instances, preferably taken from real-worls use cases, or instances covering other variants of RMP is strongly encouraged.